Baldassare Di Maggio

-Baldassare Di Maggio (San Giuseppe Jato, November 19, 1954), also known as Balduccio, was a member of the Mafia, who became a government witness (pentito - repentant).
-He helped the police to capture the head of Cosa Nostra, Totò Riina, and claimed that Riina respectfully kissed three-time prime minister Giulio Andreotti when they met in 1987.
+Baldassare Di Maggio (San Giuseppe Jato, 19 November 1954), also known as Balduccio, was a member of the Mafia, who became a government witness (pentito) and helped capture Salvatore Riina.

 Mafioso

 Di Maggio was born in San Giuseppe Jato, a town in the province of Palermo and was initiated in 1981 in the local Mafia family, headed by Bernardo Brusca.
 He was involved in the elimination of Rosario Riccobono and 14 other men of Riccobono's Mafia clan in November 1982 during the Second Mafia War.
-In 2001, he received an 11 year prison sentence, which took into account his testimonies as government witness.
+In 2001, he received an 11-year prison sentence, which took into account his testimonies as a government witness.

 When the capo-famiglia of San Giuseppe Jato, Bernardo Brusca, a member of the Sicilian Mafia Commission went to prison and his son Giovanni Brusca was banished to Linosa, Di Maggio became acting head of the family.
 However, when Giovanni Brusca returned in 1990, Di Maggio became an uncomfortable presence who needed to be eliminated.
-A peace meeting was convened by Riina, but Di Maggio did not trust the set-up, and fled from Sicily for his life.
+A peace meeting was convened by Riina, but Di Maggio did not trust the set-up and fled from Sicily for his life.

+Di Maggio along with Vincenzo Virga and Salvatore Riina, organised the 1985 Pizzolungo bombing that left three dead; in 2002, the three were sentenced to life imprisonment for the massacre, confirmed again in 2004.

 Capture of Riina

-Di Maggio was arrested on January 8, 1993, in the northern town of Borgomanero, near Novara, for illegal possession of a pistol.
-He immediately admitted that he was a man of honour and told the police that he could help them find Totò Riina.
-Di Maggio was typical of the new generation of mafiosi who had become disillusioned with the domination of the Corleonesi.
-He had risen within the organisation by committing countless murders for Riina and for the Mafia of San Giuseppe Jato.

-Di Maggio, a former driver for Riina, was brought to Palermo to help a special team of the Carabinieri to locate Riina and dismantle the protective structure that the boss had created.
-Riina was arrested on January 15, 1993.
-Some, including Giovanni Brusca, claim that Di Maggio's lead was a cover for the fact that the perennial fugitive Bernardo Provenzano had betrayed his former associate Riina.

-Di Maggio also gave investigators important links about the killing of Antimafia judge Giovanni Falcone.
+Riina reprimanded Di Maggio, an ambitious mafioso who had left his wife and children for a mistress, telling him he would never be made a full boss.
+Knowing Riina would order the death of subordinates whom he considered unreliable, Di Maggio fled Sicily in 1992 and collaborated with the Carabinieri police after he was arrested on 8 January 1993 in Novara.
+On 11 January Di Maggio returned to Sicily under the custody of the Carabinieri operative squad because he could recognize Riina despite having been a fugitive since 1969.
+On 12 January, Di Maggio recognized a complex of villas located in via Bernini 54 in Palermo, where they assumed Riina lived.
+On 14 January, the Carabinieri special operational squad, led by Captain Sergio De Caprio (nicknamed "capitano ultimo"), began the surveillance activity around the complex of villas in via Bernini, aboard a white mimetized van (nicknamed "balena"), the same evening De Caprio showed to Di Maggio the surveillance tape of that day, from which he recognized Riina's wife, Ninetta Bagarella, exiting with her children in a Volkswagen Golf driven by a bodyguard.
+On the morning of 15 January 1993, at 8:55 am, Di Maggio, recognized Salvatore Riina exiting the housing complex in a grey Citroën Zx, driven by his driver, Salvatore Biondino.
+After that, De Caprio and his men followed the car, blocked it at a roundabout in viale della Regione Siciliana, and arrested Riina and Biondino.